virasak/angular-elm/README.md

     <ng-elm module="User.Support.Chat"></ng-elm>

 These module names must appear under the global `Elm` object in JavaScript.
+You can include the same module multiple times.

 ### With flags